heyjustinai/multi-agent-defense/agent_req_doc.md

-Product Requirements Document (PRD): AI Agent for Translating and Summarizing Ukrainian After-Action Reports (AARs)
+Product Requirements Document (PRD): AI Assistant for Military Operations

+1. Introduction

+In modern military operations, timely access to actionable intelligence is critical for mission success.
+The proposed AI Assistant aims to enhance operational preparedness by providing military personnel with real-time, context-aware insights extracted from classified operational data.
+This assistant leverages advanced natural language processing to interpret and summarize key factors that influence mission planning.

+METT-TC—an acronym for Mission, Enemy, Terrain and Weather, Troops and Support Available, Time Available, and Civil Considerations—is a framework used by the military to assess and plan missions.
+Understanding and analyzing METT-TC factors are crucial for effective decision-making on the battlefield.

-1. Objective
+2. Objective

-Develop an AI Agent capable of translating Ukrainian After-Action Reports (AARs) in Microsoft Word (.docx) format into concise, actionable English summaries.
-The translation must preserve all semantics, nuances, cultural slang, and context to ensure frontline soldiers receive clear and pertinent information swiftly.
+The goal is to develop a secure, intelligent AI assistant capable of ingesting, translating, and summarizing classified operational documents to provide actionable insights based on METT-TC factors.
+This assistant will reduce the likelihood of repeated mistakes, improve decision-making processes, and streamline knowledge sharing across military units.

-2. Key Requirements
+3. Requirements

-2.1 Data Ingestion
+Data Ingestion

-    •    The AI Agent shall accept Ukrainian AARs in .docx format.
+	•	Secure Document Handling: The system must securely accept and process classified documents, including After-Action Reports (AARs) in various formats (e.g., .docx, .pdf).
-    •    It shall extract all text content, including headers, footers, and embedded tables, ensuring no information is overlooked.
+	•	Comprehensive Extraction: Extract all textual content, including headers, footers, and embedded elements, ensuring no information is overlooked.

-2.2 Translation
+Natural Language Processing

-    •    The AI Agent shall employ advanced Natural Language Processing (NLP) models trained in Ukrainian-English translation, with a focus on military terminology and slang.
+	•	Advanced Translation: Utilize NLP models trained in military terminology, including slang and idiomatic expressions.
-    •    It shall accurately handle idiomatic expressions and cultural references, maintaining the original report’s intent and context.
+	•	METT-TC Analysis: Extract and summarize key insights based on METT-TC factors.
+	•	Language Support: Translate documents from foreign languages (e.g., Ukrainian) to English while preserving semantics and context.

+Query Interface

+	•	User-Friendly Interaction: Provide an intuitive natural language interface that allows users to query the system using spoken or typed language.
+	•	Context-Aware Responses: Support real-time, relevant answers to user inquiries.

+Security Compliance

+	•	Operational Levels: Operate within Impact Level 4 (IL4) to Impact Level 6 (IL6) security environments.
+	•	Data Protection: Ensure confidentiality, integrity, and availability of sensitive information throughout processing and storage.

+4. Features

+Secure Document Ingestion and Indexing

+	•	Implement secure channels for document upload.
+	•	Index ingested documents for efficient retrieval and analysis.

-2.3 Summarization
+Translation and Summarization

+	•	Translate operational reports to English accurately, maintaining military terminology.
-    •    The AI Agent shall generate concise summaries that highlight key actionable insights relevant to mission planning.
+	•	Generate concise summaries highlighting key actionable insights relevant to METT-TC factors.
-    •    Summaries shall be structured to emphasize critical information, ensuring clarity and brevity for quick comprehension.

-2.4 Output Generation
-    •    The AI Agent shall produce summaries in plain text or PDF format, based on operational requirements.
-    •    It shall ensure the output is clear, focusing on readability and brevity to facilitate rapid understanding by frontline soldiers.
+Proactive Alerts and Adaptive Checklists

+	•	Provide proactive alerts for mission-critical information extracted from documents.
+	•	Generate adaptive checklists based on METT-TC analysis to aid mission planning and execution.

+Real-Time, Context-Aware Responses

+	•	Offer real-time assistance by answering user queries with relevant information.
+	•	Understand context to provide accurate and meaningful responses.

-3. Implementation Details
+5. Implementation Details

-3.1 Translation Engine
+Translation Engine

-Utilize the Restack AI translation engine for the translation component.
-The following code snippet demonstrates the integration:
+Utilize the Restack AI translation engine for accurate translation of operational documents.

+Integration Code Snippet:

 from restack_ai.function import function, log from openai import OpenAI